"""FFTW wrappers for high-performance computing.

 auto_contiguous=auto_contiguous,

-auto_align_input=True, auto_contiguous=True,
+auto_align_input=True,

-"""Return a function to compute the ifftn."""
+"""Return a function to compute the ifftn.

 global _THREADS, _PLANNER_EFFORT